wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/2-learn-about-entities.md

 If standard tables don't work for your business needs, and if they can't be edited to meet those needs, consider creating a new table, column, or table relationship.
 If a standard table almost meets your business needs, you can use it as the basis for a new table.

 ## Table relationships
 Table relationships define the different ways table rows can be associated with rows from other tables or the same table.
 Table relationships are metadata.
-They let queries retrieve related data very efficiently.
+They let queries retrieve related data efficiently.
 Use table relationships to define the formal relationships between tables.

 When you look at the solution explorer you might think that there are three types of table relationships but actually there are only two, see below: